ETS-Android1/Financial_Records_Scanner_Android_App/use_cases.md

 ### Main Flow

-1. User Verifys that all of the information entered is correct.
+1. The user Verifies that all of the information entered is correct.
-2. System sends a final check/verification to the user.
+2. The system sends a final check/verification to the user.
-3. System presents to the user all of their categorties as buttons that they can choose from.
+3. The system presents to the user all of their categories as buttons that they can choose from.
 4. User Selection (Cannot proceed further without this step)
-5. System sends a check/verification.
+5. The system sends a check/verification.
-6. System saves user's document into csv file under the appropriate expense category
+6. The system saves the user's document into the CSV file under the appropriate expense category

 ### Alternative Flow

-1. If user detects an error or our system chose the wrong input, the user can manually overide.
+1. If the user detects an error or our system chose the wrong input, the user can manually override.
-2. If user declines verification, take back to the manual overide section.
+2. If the user declines verification, take back to the manual override section.
-3. If user escapes or closes the app during Category selection, check if user has a "Draft" Category.
+3. If the user escapes or closes the app during Category selection, check if the user has a "Draft" Category.
 "If not, create it and save data into it".
-4. If user declines verification, ask them to reselect a category
+4. If the user declines verification, ask them to reselect a category

 ### Post Condition

 The user can add as many expense categories as they wish.